-I'm purchasing my first flat in Peterlee with a loan from Barclays .
-The developers refused to budge the amount so I negotiated £7000 of extras instead.
-The property agent suggested that I not inform my conveyancer about the extras as it will jeopardize my mortgage with the bank.
+I'm buying my first flat in Peterlee with the aid of help to buy.
+The sellers refused to budge the amount so I negotiated five thousand pounds worth of fixtures and fittings instead.
+The sale representative advised me not disclose to my conveyancer about this extras as it could adversely affect my loan with the lender.
 Is this normal?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.